Convoy PQ 2: Luftflotte 5

 In mid-1941, Luftflotte 5 (Air Fleet 5) had been re-organised for Operation Barbarossa with Luftgau Norwegen (Air Region Norway) headquartered in Oslo.
-Fliegerführer Stavanger (Air Commander Stavanger) the centre and north of Norway, Jagdfliegerführer Norwegen (Fighter Leader Norway) commanded the fighter force and Fliegerführer Kerkenes (Oberst [colonel] Andreas Nielsen) in the far north had airfields at Kirkenes and Banak.
+Fliegerführer Stavanger (Air Commander Stavanger) in central and northern Norway, Jagdfliegerführer Norwegen (Fighter Leader Norway) commanded the fighter force and Fliegerführer Kerkenes (Oberst [colonel] Andreas Nielsen) the far north airfields at Kirkenes and Banak.
 The Air Fleet had 180 aircraft, sixty of which were reserved for operations on the Karelian Front against the Red Army.